1Password/terraform-provider-onepassword/CONTRIBUTING.md

 go test -v ./... -cover
 ```

-## Installing the Provider Locally
+## Installing the provider locally

 Refer to the following sections of the Terraform's "Custom Framework Providers" tutorial to install this provider locally:

 - [Prepare Terraform for local provider install](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider#prepare-terraform-for-local-provider-install)
 - [Locally install provider and verify with Terraform](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider#locally-install-provider-and-verify-with-terraform)

-## Using the Provider Locally
+## Using the provider locally

-In your Terraform configuration you will need to specify the `onepassword` provider with:
+You must specify the `onepassword` provider in your Terraform configuration:

 ```tf
 terraform {